 The AACMA recently informed members of the release of draft national registration standards for Chinese Medical practitioners.
 I am writing to submit input on the formulation of such standards, particularly the draft grandparenting standard.
-As a practitioner who qualified in an AACMA approved program 15 years ago, who has been in practice for 15 years undertaking continual professional education monitored by the AACMA, the draft standard requires me to prove my competence in the same manner as unqualified practitioners.
+As a practitioner who qualified in an AACMA approved program graduating in 1992, who has been in practice for 19 years and undertaking continual professional education monitored by the AACMA, the draft standard requires me to prove my competence in the same manner as unqualified practitioners.
 It will also require hundreds of my colleagues in established practices who graduated before 2008 to do the same.